Renormalization: Self-interactions in classical physics

 The Abraham–Lorentz theory had a noncausal "pre-acceleration".
 Sometimes an electron would start moving before the force is applied.
-This is a sign that the point limit is inconsistent.
+These problems remain in the relativistic version of the Abraham-Lorentz equation.
+This is a sign that the point limit is inconsistent, or/and that a quantum mechanical treatment is required.

 The trouble was worse in classical field theory than in quantum field theory, because in quantum field theory a charged particle experiences Zitterbewegung due to interference with virtual particle–antiparticle pairs, thus effectively smearing out the charge over a region comparable to the Compton wavelength.
 In quantum electrodynamics at small coupling, the electromagnetic mass only diverges as the logarithm of the radius of the particle.